-As we prepare to celebrate another holiday season, most people are looking forward to spending time with friends and family, and—of course—some festive foods.
+As we prepare to celebrate another holiday weekend, most people are looking forward to spending time with friends and family, and—of course—some festive foods.
 But for anyone who suffers from irritable bowel syndrome (IBS), the thought of holiday parties and themed treats can be intimidating.

 “Managing ordinary meals can be challenging enough for anyone with IBS, but it’s especially difficult during the holidays, when much of the focus of a celebration is on food,” explains Thomas McKenna, MD, gastroenterologist at Bryn Mawr Hospital.

 And food isn’t the only trigger.
 Added stress, whether it’s over attending a party or the hassles of travel for a long weekend, can also affect IBS symptoms.

 Fortunately, IBS doesn’t mean you have to enjoy celebrations from the sidelines.
 Below, Dr. McKenna offers tips for how you can prevent or control IBS symptoms and enjoy summer parties.

 Many people are embarrassed to tell others about their IBS, but if you’re headed to a party with a host who doesn’t know about your condition, call them ahead of time to let them know about your dietary restrictions.
 If you don’t feel comfortable telling your host that you have IBS, tell them that you can’t or shouldn’t eat certain foods, or choose to skip the party.
 There’s nothing wrong with opting out if you don’t feel completely comfortable.

 Chances are you’ll never be at a loss for alcohol at parties, but don’t use it as an excuse to indulge.
 Alcohol is a strong irritant, and just one drink can trigger an IBS attack.
 If you do decide to have a drink, drink a glass of water with it, as well.
 This can help prevent dehydration, which can affect constipation and bloating.

 Pay attention to your triggers